 A thorough analysis should be done prior to going ahead with a QLAC or any other annuity product.
 You can learn more about QLACs here.

 There can be a lot of benefits to working well past the traditional retirement age.
-If you are working after the age at which you would normally be required to take RMD, you do not need to take them from your current employer’s 401(k) assuming that you do not own 5% or more of the company and that your employer has made the election to allow this deferral of RMDs.
+If you are working after the age at which you would normally be required to take an RMD, you do not need to take them from your current employer’s 401(k) (assuming that you do not own 5% or more of the company and that your employer has made the election to allow this deferral of RMDs).

 One potential strategy is to do a reverse rollover of any traditional IRA money to your current employer’s plan.
 This will give that money this same deferral from RMDs.

 A few things to note.
-First your employer’s plan must allow for such rollovers.
-Second only money that was originally contributed on a pre-tax basis is allowed, this could include money rolled over from a prior employer’s 401(k) into the IRA.
-Lastly you will want to perform some due diligence on current 401(k).
+First, your employer’s plan must allow for such rollovers.
+Second, only money that was originally contributed on a pre-tax basis is allowed.
+This could include money rolled over from a prior employer’s 401(k) into the IRA.
+Lastly, you will want to perform some due diligence on your current 401(k).
 Does it offer solid investments and low costs?
 Avoiding RMDs is a good thing, but not at the expense of moving the money to a lousy 401(k) plan.